plinss/acmebot/README.md

 * 'hpkp_report_uri' specifies the uri to report HPKP failures to.
 The default value is 'null'.
 If not null, the 'report-uri' directive will be included in the HPKP headers.
+* 'ocsp_must_staple' specifies if the OCSP Must-Staple extension is added to certificates.
+The default value is 'false'.
 * 'renewal_days' specifies the number of days before expiration when the tool will attempt to renew a certificate.
 The default value is '30'.
 * 'expiration_days' specifies the number of days that private keys should be used for.